SRA-SiliconValley/jalangi/README.md

 To stop using the proxy, run `sudo networksetup -setwebproxystate Wi-Fi off`.

 Now, open Chrome and navigate to `http://127.0.0.1:8000/tests/tizen/annex/index.html` (*not* `index_jalangi_.html`).
 You can now play the game for sometime.
 Try two moves.
 This will generate a jalangi_trace1 in the output directory `/tmp/instScripts/site0`.
+To ensure the trace is completely flushed, press `Alt+Shift+T` in the browser, and then close the browser window.
 Once you are done playing, kill the proxy server process to complete dumping of certain metadata.

 Now, you can run a dynamic analysis on the trace file by issuing the following commands.